JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/project_setup/index.md

 ![step16](./steps/step16.png)

-You can see now it's showing not Found, this is really cool.
+You can see now it's showing Not Found, this is really cool.

 You can change path name in ```docs_url``` to point towards a different path name, completely up to you.